9-11 Bath Street

-Mr Barton may need to use drops to dilate the pupil of the eye in order to carry out his investigation.
-This will result in blurred vision and can take up to four hours to wear off so you may wish to have someone accompany you.
-You may also find dark glasses helpful against sun glare while the pupils are dilated.
+Mr. Barton may need to use drops to dilate the pupil of the eye in order to carry out his investigation, these drops will result in blurred vision and can take up to four hours to wear off, so you may wish to have someone accompany you.
+You may also find dark glasses helpful against sun glare while the pupils are dilated following your appointment.

 A number of tests may be deemed necessary on the day and are charged separately by the clinic and not by Keith Barton.
 These include Visual Field Testing, Optic Nerve or Retinal OCT, Pachymetry (measurement of the Central Corneal Thickness) and Visual Acuity Measurement.

 Payment must be made on the day unless your insurer has authorised the consultation and tests in advance.
 For all non-insured patient’s payment must be made on the day.
-The clinic accepts all forms of payment including America Express.
+The clinic accepts all forms of payment excluding American Express.

 Admission for Surgery